seshasaisrivatsav/learn-js/notes/adobePremierPro.md

 - Ctrl + K to make a cut
 - D - to select audio and video
 - Shift + Del - to delete selected clip and bring forward clips back

+# Color
+Do it at the end

+## Color Correcting
+Changing a single shot
+- skin = 70

+## Color grading
+Applying LUT across entire video
+- Create Adjustment Layer
+- Go to Creative Tab

+## LumetricScipes
+Open Lumetric Scopes Window (in color)
+Waveform Type > Luma
+- the scopes must be from 0 to 100
+- Highlights are from 90 to 100
+- Shadows must be below 10

+### If two clips have same color
+You can copy paste the scope